Today’s music topic: Bass Mics for Kick Drum Bass Guitar.

-While all the mics we’ve covered so far have offered the same basic design…this one is RADICALLY different!
+While all the bass drum mics we’ve covered so far have offered the same basic design, this one is radically different.

 The most unusual features of this mic are:

-- Half cardioid polar patterns (in hemisphere above mounting surface)
+- Half-cardioid polar patterns (in the hemisphere above mounting surface)

 - condenser boundary mic w/ integrated preamp